 Your customers might be just too tired to click on so many websites, scroll down pages after pages, click back and forth just to compare which products best suit their preferences.
 With Google Shopping Feed setup, the buying journey is straightforward and a lot less energy-consuming.

 Part of the display does show the name of your brand or the website link to your business.
 So you also got the chance to advertise your business.

 That’s not even the best part.
-Once customers click on to your page and start to explore the products, you are now given chance to feed them with related products or drive them to become frequents.
+Once customers click on your page and start to explore the products, you are now given chance to feed them with related products or drive them to become frequent.
 Google Shopping is a paid ad but also an organic approach to getting your brand known.

 Potential cross-border sales

 Shopping feeds optimization works the same way as SEO, so with relevant keywords provided, your products can appear on the search result of many people no matter where they are.
 Thus, it comes with the prospect to expand your business further.

 You can either set up Google Shopping Feed via our Magento 2 Google Shopping extension to upload product data right in the backend if your website is built on Magento 2.
 This module provides you with pre-made templates to design your own Google Shopping Feed with ease.